Updated 03 December 2020

 First, make sure you’re offering the right rates for the jobs you need to fill.
 Do this by looking at similar jobs on the market.
 You have a degree of flexibility here, but you do need to be up to date with current national minimum wage and living wage rates.

 You can either process payroll in-house using software, or outsource it to a payroll service or accountant.
 Outsourcing payroll gives you more time to focus on your core business, and can save money by avoiding fines and not overpaying employees.
 If you outsource your payroll to a payroll service provider, you need to tell HMRC.
+Here are some tips on managing PAYE.

 All employers with at least one member of staff are required by law to provide and contribute to a workplace pension for their employees.
 Your employees can choose to opt out, but you have a duty to organise their automatic enrolment onto a workplace pension scheme.